ITV Traineeship opens for applications for 2022 | ITV News

-ITV Calendar looking for people with a disability to apply for the 2022 news traineeship
+ITV Calendar invites people with a disability to apply for 2022 news traineeship

-The application process for the 2022 ITV News Traineeship scheme has opened.

-The successful applicant will receive training from our talented people across ITV News who want to share their skills and experience.
+The successful applicant will start in October on a nine-month contract and receive training from our talented people across ITV News.

-It’s a fast-paced and challenging environment so you should be ready to work hard and to high standards.
-You will be well supported with regular feedback and guidance.
+It is a fast-paced and challenging environment, so we want people who are ready to work hard and to high standards.
+Successful applicants will be well supported, with regular feedback and guidance.

-A very high percentage of those who graduate from the programme have gone on to secure permanent roles across our regional, national and international news teams, both in front and behind the camera and ITV more widely, although there are no guarantees of continued employment beyond the 9 months.
+A very high percentage of those who graduate from the programme have gone on to secure permanent roles across our regional, national and international news teams, both in front and behind the camera – and in ITV more widely – although there are no guarantees of continued employment beyond the nine months.

 You can apply for the scheme here.

-Amelia Beckett, ITV Calendar's 2021 Trainee, said: "The Traineeship gives you the ultimate toolkit to progress as a journalist and learn the skills you need from the very best in the business.
+Amelia Beckett, ITV News Calendar's 2021 trainee, said: "The traineeship gives you the ultimate toolkit to progress as a journalist and learn the skills you need from the very best in the business.

 "During my time on the traineeship, I had the opportunity to work on an exclusive lead story on cladding, developed from a survey which I wrote alongside experienced members of the newsroom.